For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 Source C is similar.

-There is potential for confusion if the protocols get
+There is potential for confusion if the protocols

-above data, while sometimes small,
+in the above data, while sometimes small,

 appear to go beyond exclusion of drinks breaks. ******** The Draw Drought One effect of the escalation of big hitting and high